ZachiNachshon/anchor/README.md

-# kit
+# Anchor
-Kit for managing a local development environment.
+Utility for managing a local Docker / Kubernetes development environment..